jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 ## 4 *Methods*

-This section is divided into three parts: 1) prepatation for embedding model; 2) embedding model; 3) preparation for keyword spotting; 4) keyword spotting.
+This section is divided into four parts: 1) preparation for embedding model; 2) embedding model; 3) preparation for keyword spotting; 4) keyword spotting.

 ### 4.1 Embedding Model

-Why we need this embedding model
+Machine learning models require numerical representations as inputs.
+The process of converting an audio file into a numerical format involves feature extraction.
+Audio files contain abundant features, and this process can simplify the task of extracting meaningful features from the audio signal, which can be used as inputs to the machine learning model.

 #### 4.1.1 Data Preparation